 Even if you decide not to have a set routine, you might still need to enforce some rules when it comes to your writing.
 If you decide there’s a certain time when you’re going to write, don’t let yourself get out of it and don’t try to negotiate with yourself.

 Making decisions is tiring for your brain, which is why it’s difficult to do it if we’ve already spent energy on something else.
 That’s why it’s always best to make decisions ahead of time and then just ACT when it’s time to write.
-It will soon become automatic.
+It’ll eventually become automatic.

 Even if you like to fly by the seat of your pants, make those decisions before it’s time to sit down to write, even if it’s just in the shower or during your commute.
 You need to know what you’re going to do in your writing session or else you might spend all that time wondering and pondering.
 And most importantly, don’t change your mind and don’t engage in “yeah but what if”.